sameer-goel/aws-machine-learning/10_QnA.md

 Q. Validation has accuracy of 96% but Test data not?
 - Need more data, shuffle it

+Q. Nural network has high accuracy on training data but testing
+-

 ## Questions on Linear learner Hyperparameter